xia-lab/MicrobiomeAnalystR/MicrobiomeAnalystR/README.md

 BiocParallel, randomForest, metagenomeSeq, MASS, DESeq2, vegan, RJSONIO, ggfortify, pheatmap, xtable, genefilter, data.table, reshape, stringr, ape, Tax4Fun, grid, gridExtra, splitstackshape, edgeR, globaltest, R.utils)
 ```
 ### Step 2.
 Install the package

 MicrobiomeAnalystR is freely available from GitHub.
+Note that the Rpackage is currently under construction.
 The package documentation, including the vignettes for each module and user manual is available within the downloaded R package file.
 If all package dependencies were installed, you will be able to install the MicrobiomeAnalystR.
 There are three options, A) using the R package devtools, B) cloning the github, C) manually downloading the .tar.gz file.
 Note that the MicrobiomeAnalystR github will have the most up-to-date version of the package.

 #### Option A) Install the package directly from github using the *devtools* package.
 Open R and enter: